InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

  personal opinion.
 Sharing a link to an inner source commons product is more persuasive.

- Third, I wanted to confirm my opinion is aligned with others experiences who have struggled through this at their company.
+ Third, I wanted to confirm my opinion is aligned with the experiences of others who have struggled through this at their company.

- Fourth, sharing grows my network and provides opportunities to sense check other ideas later on.
+ Fourth, sharing grows my network and provides opportunities to sense check other ideas I might have in the future.
 -->

 ---